sbt/sbt-jmh/README.md

 Which means "3 iterations" "3 warmup iterations" "1 fork" "1 thread".
 Please note that benchmarks should be usually executed at least in 10 iterations (as a rule of thumb), but more is better.

-**For "real" results we recomend to at least warm up 10 to 20 iterations, and then measure 10 to 20 iterations again.
+**For "real" results we recommend to at least warm up 10 to 20 iterations, and then measure 10 to 20 iterations again.
 Forking the JVM is required to avoid falling into specific optimisations (no JVM optimisation is really "completely" predictable)**

 Options
 -------